deepak10pk/Directing-Customers-To-Subscription-Through-App-Behaviour-Analysis/README.md

-# Customers-Subscription Analysis and Prediction Based-on App Behavior Analysis Logistic-Regression
+# Customers-Subscription Analysis and Prediction Based-on App Behavior Analysis

 * The project was aimed whether the customer will keep using the app (after the app was charged some money)based on his previous subscription using logistic regression .